 Slinging your backpack with one strap over one shoulder

-As stylish as this might look it is a wrong way of carrying your back.
-It puts all the load pressure on one shoulder, which can lead to neck, shoulder and back pains.
+As stylish as this might look at school, it is the wrong way of carrying your back.
+It puts all the load pressure on one shoulder, which can lead to neck, shoulder, and back pains.

-In addition, it can lead to development of a poor posture.
+In addition, it can lead to the development of a poor posture.
 Always make use of both shoulder straps when carrying your backpack.
+I can relate I did carry my backpack in this manner while at school and I did end up harming my back.

 Wearing your backpack too low on your back